ICA-EGAD/RiC-O/docs/examples.md

 * [Projects and tools](projects-and-tools.html)

-The RiC-O GitHub repository includes some example files (TODO LINK to the giTHUb folder).
+The RiC-O GitHub repository includes [some example files](https://github.com/ICA-EGAD/RiC-O/tree/master/examples).

 For now, they consist of existing, "real world", archival metadata sets (all of them being EAD and EAC-CPF files), and their RDF/RiC-O version.
 All have been prepared by ICA EGAD.